blarson1105/sigma-wiki/Specification.md

 ### Lists

-The lists contain strings that are applied to the full log message and are logically linked with an 'OR'y.
+The lists contain strings that are applied to the full log message and are linked with a logical 'OR'.

 Example: